parsaeisa/Notes/Software engineering/work culture.md

 ## Coding

 - Reading the code of a new project is a skill that you should have. --> You should understand it's layers and go from top (the interface layer) to the bottom.
+There some sources that you can read:
-    - Read different projects in the firm.
+    * Read different projects in the firm.
 You can see their tricks & best practices.
+    * When you are working with a tool (like sqlx), read it's structure using command click.
+    * Other resource is github starred projects by your friends.

 - Very obvious but critical point: more than 95 percent of issues come from the code itself.
 Even the deployments.
 Before asking Ahmad check the code carefully.